isw-kudos/kudos-docs/docs/boards/howto/org-config.md

 # Manage Organisation Config

-Configuration options are available at an organisation level for Kudos Boards.
-Changing these settings will affect all Kudos Boards users in your organisation.
+Configuration options are available at an organisation level for Huddo Boards.
+Changing these settings will affect all Huddo Boards users in your organisation.

-To access these settings, sign in to Kudos Boards as an administrator of your organisation.
+To access these settings, sign in to Huddo Boards as an administrator of your organisation.
 Click your profile image and then `Admin Settings`:

 ![](/assets/boards/config-manage_org_new.png)